khodgins/Bioinformatics_Introduction/Topic_3/README.md

 However, this is already done for you!

-move into your ~/Topic_3/data folder and execute the following commands:
+Move into your ~/Topic_3/data folder and execute the following commands:

 ```bash
 perl ~/Topic_3/scripts/prinseq-lite-0.20.4/prinseq-lite.pl -fastq ~/Topic_3/data/PmdT_147_100k_R1.fq -fastq2 ~/Topic_3/data/PmdT_147_100k_R2.fq -graph_data pmdt_147_100k_graph.txt
 ```

+Open Firefox on the VM and upload you file and upload it to http://edwards.sdsu.edu/cgi-bin/prinseq/prinseq.cgi to view your graphs

-Download your graph file to your computer.
+Alternatively, download your graph file to your computer.
 You can do so by using the following command (note that you should execute this command in a terminal window that is not connected to the server and use your own login information for the username and ip address)

 ```bash
 scp <username@ip.address>:~/Topic_3/*graph.txt <path on your computer where you want the file>